50+ Free & Fun Things to do with Friends at Home

 It’s hard to find fun free things to do on a Saturday night with no money, especially when your friends want to go out.
 Luckily, there are plenty of fun free things to do at home with friends.
-Why not have them over and try one of these spend free activities:
+Why not have them over and try one of these spend free activities?

 - Set up a clothing/accessory swap.
 Find friends that are similar sizes and need a wardrobe update.
 It’s a fun way to shop without spending a dime, and a great way to clean out your closet at the same time!